 “Studies show that the stress of poverty often helps to build an appetite” said chef-owner Chef Harlan Krupotke.
 “At Shelter you can actually feel hungry the way that really hungry people do…but without all the associated stress and poverty!”

 At Shelter, Chef Krupotke and his long-time associate menu-architect Kimberly Kay Winneford, have combined their respective talents to create a one of a kind urban-dining experience.

 Prior to opening, Winneford and Fiske spent two full weeks researching the menu by visiting to disadvantaged neighborhoods in popular seaside cities throughout the world.
 The result was a two-tiered tasting menu that artfully combines gritty Gourmet Survival Fare with classic American Institutional delights.

-“Our starters menu,” explained Winneford, “features the eclectic flavors that you might expect to find while digging through a public waste receptacle.
-Our main courses, on the other hand, highlight the seasonal culinary delights of limited emergency public assistance.
-“No customer leaves Shelter feeling hungry, that’s for sure.
-This is real poor-people’s food, not just rich food prepared poorly!”
+“All our appetizers,” explains Winneford, “will feature the eclectic flavor-profiles that you might find while digging through a public waste receptacle.
+Our main dishes will showcase the classic convenience of emergency public assistance.
+At Shelter our goal is to serve richly-prepared poor-people’s food, not simply rich food prepared poorly!”

-Chef Krupotke, who is also part-owner of St.Helena’s popular Le Clochard, is no stranger to poverty-themed dining.
+Chef Krupotke, who also runs St.Helena’s popular Le Clochard, is no stranger to poverty-themed dining.
 His passion for cooking was sparked at a young age when his nanny Consuela allowed him to help her bring food to the table.